maid/maid/README.md

     crontab -e

-...and have it invoke the `maid clean` command.
+...and have it invoke the `maid clean -f` command.
 The `--silent` option is provided to keep this from emailing you, if desired.
 A log of the actions taken is kept at `~/.maid/maid.log`.

 Example for every day at 1am:

     # minute hour day_of_month month day_of_week command_to_execute
-    0 1 * * * /bin/bash -li -c "maid clean --silent"
+    0 1 * * * /bin/bash -li -c "maid clean --force --silent"

 ## Warranty